-from zero, we force the trend towards zero.
-This referred to as the archetype impact projection.

-- Using the archetype impact projection, we estimate the expected future interval impact for later cohorts by adjusting for any differences between the later cohorts' interval impact and that of the archetype. - Using the observed and projected interval impacts (calculated in step 2), we accumulate the interval impacts to arrive at our total cumulative impact estimates.
+- 1. Based on the earliest cohort for the intervention, we project the interval impact until it converges on zero.
+If the natural trend is away from zero or constant, we force the trend towards zero over the long term.
+This is referred to as the archetype impact projection. - 2.
+Using the archetype impact projection, we estimate the expected future interval impact for later cohorts by adjusting for any differences between the later cohorts' interval impact and that of the archetype. - Using the observed and projected interval impacts (calculated in step 2), we accumulate the interval impacts to arrive at our total cumulative impact estimates.